-A total number of 300 items was analysed.
-The analysis was conducted on 6 glottal cycles of the stressed first-syllable vowel of every repetition.
-The cycles were manually selected so as to avoid problematic cases (e.g. uneven, incomplete, or altogether missing cycles), which sometimes occurred mainly for speakers with HI.
-Hence, 1800 measurements were conducted in total (6 cycles x 3 disyllables x 10 repetitions x 10 speakers) Instead of using standard GIF methods, we decided to employ Quasi-Closed Phase (QCP) analysis [24] for voice source estimation, as provided by Aalto Aparat.
+The analysis was conducted on the stressed first-syllable vowels /i, a, u/ of every repetition.
+Thus a total number of 300 items was analysed.
+The first 6 glottal cycles of the first syllable vowel in the sentence were used for feature extraction.
+In cases where the first 6 cycles were problematic (e.g. uneven, incomplete, or missing altogether), 6 cycles from a more steady-state portion of the vowel were manually chosen for analysis.
+Such issues sometimes arose mainly for speakers with HI.
+Hence, 1800 measurements were conducted in total (6 cycles x 3 disyllables x 10 repetitions x 10 speakers) Instead of using standard GIF methods, we decided to employ Quasi-Closed Phase (QCP) analysis [29] for voice source estimation, as provided by Aalto Aparat.
 Aalto Aparat is a voice source analysis toolkit developed at Aalto University.
 QCP is a method inspired from closed phase (CP) analysis, that is the estimation of the vocal tract during the closed phase of the glottis.
 This is an important task since vocal tract estimation during closed phase is free from nonlinear source-filter interactions.
-However, direct estimation of the glottal closed phase is problematic [11].
-Compared to CP-based methods, the proposed technique does not utilize the covariance method of linear prediction to estimate the vocal tract filter but takes advantage of weighted linear prediction in order to exploit all the samples of an analysis frame of successive pitch periods, emphasizing on the samples which are located in the closed phase.
-The default QCP parameter values and the default formant number, lip radiation coefficient, and low-pass cutoff frequency as provided by Aparat have been selected for our purpose.
+However, direct estimation of the glottal closed phase is problematic [14].
+Compared to CP-based methods, the proposed technique does not utilize the covariance method of linear prediction to estimate the vocal tract filter but takes advantage of weighted linear prediction (WLP) in order to exploit all the samples of an analysis frame of successive pitch periods, emphasizing on the samples which are located in the closed phase.
+The default QCP parameter values as provided by Aparat have been selected for our purpose.
 An example of GIF application on vowel /a/ of a speaker with NH and a speaker with HI is illustrated in Figure 1.

-After voice source estimation using QCP, we extracted three time domain parameters and three frequency domain parameters using Aparat.
-Time domain parameters include the normalized amplitude quotient (NAQ), the closing quotient (CQ - ClQ in Aparat), and the quasi-open quotient (QOQ), whereas the frequency domain ones are the harmonic richness factor (HRF), the difference between log-spectral amplitudes of the fundamental and the second harmonic (H1-H2), and the parabolic spectral parameter (PSP).
-A review illustrating the capability of all these glottal source parameters in discriminating different voice qualities can be found in [11].
+After voice source estimation using QCP, we extracted four time domain parameters and three frequency domain parameters using Aparat.
+Time domain parameters include the normalized amplitude quotient (NAQ), the closing quotient (CQ -ClQ in Aparat), and the speed quotient (SQ - SQ1 in Aparat), whereas the frequency domain ones are the harmonic richness factor (HRF), the difference between spectral amplitudes of the fundamental and the second harmonic (H1-H2), and the parabolic spectral parameter (PSP).
+A review of all these parameters used in glottal inverse filtering can be found in [14].